 Yeah, from about 1997 to 2007.
-Though it was a means to an end really.
-I collected a lot of vinyl and it was a good excuse to not have to work in my parent’s takeaway.
-DJing allowed me to not have to look for a ‘proper’ job and bought me time in the day to spend on illustrating, at a time when I wasn’t actually getting as much illustration work as I would like.
+However, it was a means to an end.
+I collected a lot of vinyl, and it was a good excuse not to have to work in my parent's takeaway.
+DJing allowed me not to have to look for a "proper" job and bought me time in the day to spend on illustrating at a time when I wasn't getting as much illustration work as I would like.

 I did around three to four nights a week.
 Too much fun was to be had.
 I love making people dance.
 It was quite a hedonistic time, back in the day where I felt like I'd DJ'ed at every bar and club in Manchester.
 I still DJ now and again.
 I played at the Deaf Institute last month.
 It was nice to remind myself of how much I enjoyed it.